-Covenant compliance has become a critical part of the treasury department, as lenders are looking for covenant breaches as a way to reprice credit or exiting deals.
+Loan covenant compliance has become a critical part of the treasury department, as lenders are looking for covenant breaches as a way to reprice credit or exiting deals.

 What is a loan covenant?

 A loan covenant is a condition in an agreement that requires certain actions or conditions to be carried out or complied with.
-A loan covenant could require the borrower to fulfil certain conditions, restrict certain activities or forbid the borrower from undertaking certain actions.
+A loan covenant could require the borrower to fulfill certain conditions, restrict certain activities or forbid the borrower from undertaking certain actions.
 Violation of a covenant can result in a default on the loan, penalties or other consequential actions.

 A part of the treasury department

 Many treasury departments are increasingly moving away from being merely a subject matter function within finance, and instead becoming a vital part of the company that delivers shareholder value.
 The treasury department has become a warrantor for the balance between the company’s own financial funding and external financial funding.
 This helps to ensure that the company delivers a healthy return on equity and invested funds.